ohdamnitsnikki/card_game/README.md

   #### Validator Testing

   This game is tested in [W3C-validator](https://validator.w3.org/), [W3C-CSS-validaor](http://jigsaw.w3.org/css-validator/validator?lang=sv&profile=css3svg&uri=https%3A%2F%2Fohdamnitsnikki.github.io%2Fnew-parent%2F&usermedium=all&vextwarning=&warning=1) and [JS hint](https://jshint.com/)
-  There where no errors shown.
+  There where no errors found.
+All though on line 65 JS hint says that num2 is a unused variable.
+Line 65 makes the computers card go back to a 0 when user press start again.
   <p>
     <a href="https://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"